Who it’s by and what it’s about

 I’ve had four career roles; crashed four motorbikes; owned four dogs; have four children; and, happily, have just one wife.

-Born on the outskirts of St Andrews, Scotland, resulting in a lifelong empathy for golf.
+Born on the outskirts of St Andrews, Scotland, resulting in a lifelong love of golf.
 Not always matched with skill.
 Left home age 16 for the big city of Edinburgh, and trained and worked as a journalist with The Scotsman.
 Still love writing.
 Studied at Edinburgh University for many years earning three degrees.
-(Another came later.)
-Then a church minister in Livingston and later in Aberdeen, before moving far south to near Oxford to head up the oldest mission society in the world.
-That work took the number of countries I’ve visited past 40, some of which offered me hair-raising but wonderful experiences.
+Others came later.
+After university, I became a church minister in Livingston and later in Aberdeen, before moving to England and near Oxford to head up the oldest (modern) mission society in the world.
+I travelled a lot, which has taken the number of countries I’ve visited past 40, some of which offered me hair-raising but wonderful experiences.
 Surprised everyone (including me) by then becoming the President of a seminary in the suburbs of Chicago, USA.

 Along the way six books by me have been published.
 I’ve contributed to others, and written too-many-to-count journal and magazine articles.
-Now living just outside Oxford in the south of England, my time is spent with my endlessly-patient wife Alison and family, plus speaking, writing, studying, playing golf and walking two lively dogs.
+Now living just outside Oxford, my time is spent with my endlessly-patient wife Alison and family, plus speaking, writing, studying, playing golf and walking two lively dogs.
+I’m currently a full-time research student with the University of Gloucestershire, working towards a PhD in philosophy.

 For your amusement, here are the titles which have appeared before my name, but not all at the same time, thankfully!
 Mr – Rev – Dr – Rev Dr – General Director – Professor – President.
 I’d prefer you just call me Alistair.